The College Application

 - Check for errors, and make corrections when necessary.

-- When answering short or long essay questions, write a rough draft first, and then transfer it to your application.
+- When answering short or long essay questions, write a rough draft first before submitting it.

 - Attach a check or money order to your application when applicable.